A Conversation with a Scientist

 Join the conversation!
-Submit your questions in advance for Carl, then watch the conversation to hear the answers during the live chat.
+Submit your questions in advance for Mike, then watch the conversation to hear the answers during the live chat.
 Help us put together questions such as:

 We want your questions!
 Submit your questions in advance HERE.

-Sign up for the Seymour Center’s e-newsletter to be notified when new Labside Chats are scheduled.
+Sign up for the Seymour Center’s e-newsletter to be notified of upcoming Labside Chats.

 Previous Labside Chats: